-The Utah Chapter of the American Academy of Pediatrics, formerly the Intermountain Pediatric Society, was founded in 1931.
-The name was officially changed in 2009 to the Utah Chapter of the American Academy of Pediatrics and is composed of healthcare providers across the State of Utah whose primary interest is in pediatrics.
+The American Academy of Pediatrics, Utah Chapter formerly the Intermountain Pediatric Society, was founded in 1931.
+The name was officially changed in 2009 to the American Academy of Pediatrics, Utah Chapter and is composed of healthcare providers across the State of Utah whose primary interest is in pediatrics.

 We are dedicated to improving the health, safety, and well-being of children, their families and communities through the collective efforts of our membership, and to provide an organization for member support, professional communication, education and fellowship.

 Children are our future.
 Our organization promotes the well-being of all children.
 We foster the physical, social and emotional health of children by forging links with families, communities and the American Academy of Pediatrics.
 We strive for excellence in the art, science and practice of pediatrics.

 - Child Advocacy

 - Community Involvement

 - Pediatricians promote child health and well-being through medical treatment and prevention, advocacy and community outreach, support of families and health education.

 - Pediatricians have the special training, focus and commitment to be experts in providing children’s health care services and promoting children’s health and well-being.